thadguidry/respec/Configuration.md

 Configuring ReSpec is straight forward.
-Simply place a `<script class=remove>` at the top of your document
+Simply place a `<script class=remove>` at the top of your document.
+The `remove` class tells ReSpec to remove this element from the final specification.

 ```HTML
 <script class='remove'>